Azure/AzureAD-App-Docs/articles/en_us/_/sso_configure.md

     - [metadataDownloadUrl](%metadata:metadataDownloadUrl%)

 4. Once this information has been provided and configured in %metadata:DisplayName%, %metadata:DisplayName% will begin to require or otherwise allow users to sign in using your instance of Azure Active Directory.

-##Prerequisites

-1. You must have a valid tenant or subscription with %metadata:DisplayName%

-2. Your tenant or subscription must provide the ability to configure a third-party SAML identity provider.
-To determine this, view your application’s documentation or contact the application provider.